 Research in my estimation is the most important part of your treasure hunting success.
-Again I don’t care how much you spent on your detector, or how well you know it’s functions.
-If you want to find old and valuable items, you must do your homework and find those areas that contain them.
-It’s really not rocket science!
+I don’t care how much you spent on your detector or how well you know its functions, if you want to find old and valuable items, you must do your homework and find those areas that contain them.
+It’s not rocket science!

 I started collecting maps, both old and new, and became extremely interested in topographical maps.
-Not sure where I first read about them, but the information they offered about potential places to detect had me salivating.
+Not sure where I first read about them but the information they offered about potential places to detect had me salivating.
 I could find old schools, churches, cemeteries, mines, and by comparing older topo’s with those of today, I could ascertain where old homesites once stood.
-Needless to say I purchased as many topo maps of my area as possible. (http://topomaps.usgs.gov.)
+Needless to say I purchased as many topo maps of my area as possible.
 Today I use Google Earth to do a lot of my research.
-Learn its features, and put them to work for you.
-Lots of data available, and in many instances actually see what the site looks like before you leave your house.
+Learn its features and put them to work for you.
+Lots of data available and in many instances you can actually see what the site looks like before you leave your house.

-I would urge any of you who live in big metropolitan areas, to get out-of-town when possible, and drive the rural back roads.
-There are a great many areas available for you to detect, if you know what to look for.
-One thing I learned early on was to look for a cluster of trees in what otherwise is an open field.
-These “might” have enveloped or surrounded a homesite.
+I would urge any of you who live in big metropolitan areas to get out-of-town when possible and drive the rural back roads.
+There are a great many areas available for you to detect if you know what to look for.
+One thing I learned early on was to look for a cluster of trees in what otherwise was an open field.
+These trees “might” have enveloped or surrounded a homesite.
 If you are able to walk the area look for remnants of early life (foundation stones, oyster shells, colored glass, pieces of brick, pottery shards, etc.).
 If you cannot locate an actual foundation, look for a slight depression in the ground…..an indication that one was present previously.
 Likewise the trees or shrubs in the depression will typically be shorter than those surrounding it.
 Also remember to look for any vegetation that is not native to the surrounding area.
-That would indicate someone probably planted it there, and another validation of prior habitation.
+That would indicate someone probably planted it there…..another validation of prior habitation.

 Join the local historical society.
 Most every town or county has one, and it can be a bottomless pit of information.
-Dan Hamilton (my old hunting buddy in New Jersey) and I joined a local historical society quite a few years ago, and were able to locate a very old picnic grove that had previously escaped our notice, even though it was less than five miles from our homes.
-It was mentioned in a meeting, and after asking a few questions, we located the site, were able to recover lots of old Indian Head cents, Barber and Liberty Seated coins, and I feel certain that it still holds a great many more.
+Dan Hamilton (my old hunting buddy in New Jersey) and I joined a local historical society quite a few years ago and were able to locate a very old picnic grove that had previously escaped our notice, even though it was less than five miles from where we lived.
+It was mentioned in passing and after asking a few questions we located the site, got permission to hunt it and over time dug a lot of old IH cents, two cent pieces, Barber and Liberty Seated coins.

 Advertise your pastime, your passion, to your friends, your co-workers, your relatives, your family.
 Ask each and everyone you might come into contact with for suggestions on where you might take your detector next.
 I know for certain that many are fascinated with my detecting, and often come back to me with a few ideas and places to check out.
 The more people you ask, the more your possibilities.
 Remember too to ask your friends and co-workers to ask “their friends and co-workers”.
-Corny?
-Maybe, but it has worked for me, and continues to work even now.
+It works!

 Learn to recognize new and old ground.
 What does old ground look like?
 The grass will be mixed with weeds, and uneven terrain is the norm.
 Likewise bald areas also are an indication of heavy traffic.
 Don’t be turned off by the compacted soil.
 It’s exactly what you are looking for.
 The more use the merrier!